Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

 }
 ```
 <br/><br/>
-Now we will look at only method code dealing with switch statement/expression, rest of the codes is same as above just method name we call is different and complete code is available at [github](https://github.com/Vipin-Sharma/JDK12Examples).
+Now we will look at only method code dealing with switch statement/expression, rest of the code will be same as above just method name we call is different and complete code is available at [github](https://github.com/Vipin-Sharma/JDK12Examples).

 ##### <ins>Switch statement with colon syntax</ins>